Ancient Northeast Asian: ANA ancestry today

 The Transbaikal Evenki people have 95% Ancient Northeast Asian ancestry.

 Genetically, ANA/Amur ancestry peaks among modern Tungusic, Mongolic and Nivkh-speaking populations of Northeast Asia.
 ANA ancestry (represented by the Tungusic-speaking Ulchi people) overall forms the main ancestry of the early and contemporary speakers of Turkic, Mongolic and Tungusic languages, which supports their spread from Northeast Asia westwards, discernable in the Lake Baikal region since at least 6kya.
 An earlier wave of Northern East Asian ancestry into Siberia is associated with "Neo-Siberians" (represented by Uralic-speaking Nganasans), which may be associated with the expansion of Yukaghir and Uralic languages, and the partial displacement of Paleo-Siberians, starting around 11kya.

+Modern day Turkic populations display a high level of genetic heterogeneity, with high proportions of Ashina-related Ancient Northeast Asian ancestry in the East, decreasing westward almost longitudinally to be overtaken by West Eurasian ancestry.